lazamar/lazamar.github.io/_posts/2016-04-18-up-and-running-with-rollup-js-in-gulp-grunt-and-native-js-api.md

 # Using the JavaScript API

-Although in my persolnal experience all the methods performed exactly the same, the Rollup team advise in favour of using the JavaScript API over the other methods.
+Although in my personal experience all the methods performed exactly the same, the Rollup team advise in favour of using the JavaScript API over the other methods.

-For the JS Api we will run:
+For the JS API we will run:

 ```
 npm install --save-dev rollup